-Your personal protection dog was an investment of the heart, mind, wallet and you want to do your best by him or her in every way possible.
-Top notch care for your personal protection dog includes exercise, physical, mental and emotional stimulation, proper shelter, and last but not least, diet.
+Your personal protection dog was an investment of the heart, mind, wallet and you want to do your best for him or her in every way possible.
+Top-notch care for your personal protection dog includes exercise, physical, mental and emotional stimulation, proper shelter, and last but not least, diet.
 All of these factors dramatically affect the health and wellbeing of your personal protection canine and should be taken seriously.
 This doesn’t necessarily mean a complete daily routine overhaul, a ton of stress or any sort of uncomfortable sacrifice on your part!
 In other words, change can be gradual, improvements can be moderate.

 Did you know that the lush, beautiful photos of plump vegetables and whole chickens photoshopped brightly on kibble packaging have nothing to do with what’s in the package?
 They’re marketing tricks.
 What’s really important is of course, in the fine print, on the back of the bag.
 Read it!
-Research on the internet the ingredients are have been exposed as unsafe for personal protection dogs, like animal bi-products, corn, wheat, and soy.
-You’d be shocked to discover the kinds of substances found in dog food and the carcinogenic preservatives used in some of the low quality brands.
-At worst there have been the carcasses of diseased, dead or dying animals thrown into the vats of boiling mush that would later be made into factory-produced kibble.
+Research on the internet the ingredients are have been exposed as unsafe for personal protection dogs, like animal by-products, corn, wheat, and soy.
+You’d be shocked to discover the kinds of substances found in dog food and the carcinogenic preservatives used in some of the low-quality brands.
+At worst there have been the carcasses of diseased, dead, or dying animals thrown into the vats of boiling mush that would later be made into factory-produced kibble.
 Even the higher quality brands of kibble these days suffer from company recalls because all kinds of questionable things are somehow getting past quality control inspection.

 2. Fresh foods first.
 Refrain from feeding shelf-stable foods as the course.

 The fresher the foods, the more life force they contain.
-Stuff in cans, boxes and bags are substantially lower in nutrition than foods that require freezing or refrigeration.
-We want to provide our personal protection dogs for sale and in homes the most physiologically useful, nutritious foods possible, not a bunch of comfort food, junk food and empty calories.
+Stuff in cans, boxes, and bags is substantially lower in nutrition than foods that require freezing or refrigeration.
+We want to provide our personal protection dogs for sale and in homes the most physiologically useful, nutritious foods possible, not a bunch of comfort food, junk food, and empty calories.
 Healthy foods supercharge our working canines to astutely do their jobs, which is protection.
 Their minds need to be alert and clear in order to perform.
 Their neurons need to be firing.
 It is our duty as guardians to give them what they need to be what we acquired them to be!

 3. The more whole, fresh, raw foods, the better!